 If the HR section takes the managers side, or your company doesnt have an HR professional, then discuss flexible working.

-Employees have a legal right to ask for flexible working.
+All employees have a legal right to ask for flexible working.
 To make such a request within the law, an employee mustn’t be an Agency Worker.
 They must have worked for the company for 26 weeks or more; and mustn’t have made a similar request in the past year.

 Employees must also give a reason for the request.
-The three eligible reasons are:

 In this question, the employee is not asking to change hours as part of a flexible working arrangement but to stay on the day shift.
 Because the request is not to change, the employer may seize on this and still try to force the employee to work nights.
 If so, the employee needs to point out that once on the night shift, he or she will demand the legal right to Flexible Working.
 This will lead to a return to the day shift in order to care for the child.